-- 4.6.1 During an initial evaluation of the case, or strategy discussion (see step 3 of the procedure), the agencies concerned should share all the relevant information that they have about the person who is the subject of the allegation and about the alleged victim. - 4.6.2 If applicable and where possible, the police and children's services social care should obtain consent from the individuals concerned to share the statements and evidence they obtain during the course of their investigations with the school for disciplinary purposes.
+- 4.6.1 During an initial evaluation of the case, or strategy discussion the agencies concerned should share all the relevant information that they have about the person who is the subject of the allegation and about the allegad victim. - 4.6.2 If applicable and where possible, the police and children's services social care should obtain consent from the individuals concerned to share the statements and evidence they obtain during the course of their investigations with the school for disciplinary purposes.
 This should be done as the investigation proceeds rather than after it is concluded.
 When considering further action, schools should therefore take account of any relevant information obtained in the course of those enquiries.